dougeby/IntuneDocs/intune-azure/enroll-devices/enroll-ios-devices-with-apple-configurator-and-setup-assistant.md

     ```
     https://appleconfigurator2.manage.microsoft.com/MDMServiceConfig?id=
     ```
-You will upload this profile URL to the Apple DEP service using Apple Configurator in the following procedure to define the Intune profile used by iOS devices.
+You will upload this profile URL to the Apple service using Apple Configurator in the following procedure to define the Intune profile used by iOS devices.

-5. Upload this profile URL to the Apple DEP service using Apple Configurator to define the Intune profile used by iOS devices.
+5. Upload this profile URL to the Apple service using Apple Configurator to define the Intune profile used by iOS devices.
  1. On a Mac computer, open **Apple Configurator 2**.
 In the menu bar, choose **Apple Configurator 2**, and then choose **Preferences**.

   > [!WARNING]